 OHCHR's theory of change explains the intermediate results that the Office intends to contribute to in the pursuit of its long-term goal - all human rights for all.
-It articulates the rationale for the selection of those results and describes the Office's overall strategy to achieve them, which includes strategic interventions and the means by which those interventions are undertaken.
-For more information on OHCHR's theory of change please refer to the OHCHR Management Plan 2014-2017.
+It articulates the rationale for the selection of those results and describes the Office's overall strategy to ensure they are achieved, which includes strategic interventions and the means through which those interventions are undertaken.
+For more information on OHCHR's theory of change, please refer to the OHCHR Management Plan 2014-2017.